Angel Beats!: Plot

 Mysterious shadow-like entities begin appearing, attacking the residents of the afterlife by turning them into NPCs.
 Otonashi reasons with the other SSS members and many of them agree to pass on in lieu of becoming an NPC.
 Yuri destroys the source of the shadows, which were created by computers programmed to activate when love was detected in the afterlife to prevent it from becoming a paradise.
-Her affections for the members of the SSS allow her to finally overcome her regret, and by this time, the only other ones who have not passed on are Otonashi, Kanade, Hinata and Naoi.
+Her affection for the members of the SSS allow her to finally overcome her regret, and by this time, the only other ones who have not passed on are Otonashi, Kanade, Hinata and Naoi.
 The five remaining students hold a graduation ceremony before Naoi, Yuri and Hinata pass on leaving only Otonashi and Kanade.

 Otonashi confesses to Kanade that he has fallen in love with her and wants them to remain in the afterlife to help others move on.
 However, Kanade reveals that her regret was being unable to thank her heart's donor, Otonashi, for extending her life.
 Otonashi is heartbroken after she thanks him and passes on, leaving him alone in the afterlife.
 Later, two people resembling Otonashi and Kanade encounter each other on the street in the real world.
 In an alternate epilogue, Otonashi becomes the high school's student council president and helps lost souls depart from the afterlife while waiting to see Kanade again.